odanoburu/FreeLing-User-Manual/processing-classes.md

   };
 ```

-To instantiate a Morphological Analyzer object, the calling application needs to create an instance of <tt>maco_options</tt>, initialize its fields with the desired values, and use it to call the constructor of the <tt>maco</tt> class.
+To instantiate a Morphological Analyzer object, the calling application needs to create an instance of ``maco_options``, initialize its fields with the desired values, and use it to call the constructor of the ``maco`` class.

 Each possible submodule will be created and loaded if the given file is different than the empty string.
 The created object will create the required submodules, and when asked to <tt>analyze</tt> some sentences, it will just pass it down to each submodule, and return the final result.

-The <tt>maco_options</tt> class has convenience methods to set the values of the options, but note that all the members are public, so the user application can set those values directly if preferred.
+The ``maco_options`` class has convenience methods to set the values of the options, but note that all the members are public, so the user application can set those values directly if preferred.

 # Number Detection Module {#number-detection-module}